Day 1 — Seward, Alaska, USA

-Shortly after breakfast we will be in front of Hubbard Glacier –and depending on conditions will either cruise with our Zodiacs or Silver Explorer will be taken along the front of the Hubbard Glacier and while cruising we hope to see some glacier calvings.
+Shortly after breakfast we will be in front of Hubbard Glacier –and depending on conditions Silver Explorer will be taken along the front of the Hubbard Glacier and while cruising we hope to see some glacier calvings.

-Day 5 — Elfin Cove, Inian Islands, Point Adolphus, Alaska, USA
+Day 5 — Elfin Cove and Point Adolphus, Alaska, USA

 This morning we visit the small community of Elfin Cove where you will have good opportunities to go for a walk on wooden boardwalks, exploring the unusual set-up of the village.

-During the evening Silver Explorer will be near Point Adolphus, a well-known area for whale watching.
+During the late afternoon Silver Explorer will be near Point Adolphus, a well-known area for whale watching.
 Enjoy an aperitif while you are on the outer decks, looking for humpback whales as well as orcas, or simply enjoying the landscape.

 Day 6 — Sergius Narrows and Sitka, Alaska, USA